 Why Choose an IKAR Tripod?

-The high-quality tripods are made from lightweight aluminium which makes them transportable and the legs are individually adjustable to be used on uneven ground.
+Easily Transportable – The tripods are made from lightweight aluminium and the legs are individually adjustable to be used on uneven ground.